Having children is a blessing!

 Step 1.
 Find a decent property that might need a little fixing up.
 One of the best ways to find properties is to research them in the areas you would like to buy in and then mail out letters directly to the owners.
 Be persistent and you will eventually find the right deal.
 Remember you make money when you buy, so make sure you do thorough research.

 Step 3.
 Find a property manager.
 Let a pro manage your property.
-The last thing you want to be doing is taking calls at 3 am for over flowing toilets.
-Even if you are breaking even on the property ever month, or even have a little cost, where else would $100 or even $300 per month make as much for your child’s education as an appreciating real estate deal?
+The last thing you want to be doing is taking calls at 3 am for overflowing toilets.
+Even if you are breaking even on the property every month, or even have a little cost, where else would $100 or even $300 per month make as much for your child’s education as an appreciating real estate deal?

 Most people who end up losing in real estate are the ones who don’t do thorough research before they buy.

 If you found a decent fourplex for $150,000 – $300,000 now, fixed it up and then rented the units out for 18 years, what would that property be worth?

 Enough to send your child to college I bet!

 - How to Get Started as a Real Estate Investor - April 14, 2017

 - Local Real Estate Investor Wins “Best on Tour” From the South Scottsdale RMS - April 14, 2017